Rates & Fees

 The rates may move higher than what you would have with a fixed rate, so the risk is you may pay more over the course of your loan.
 On the other hand, those rates may also drop below what you might have received for a fixed rate.

 Federal Housing Administration (FHA) Loans: Often, first-time homebuyers don't have the credit or a sufficient down payment to qualify for a standard mortgage loan.
 So they take out an FHA loan.
 This type of mortgage loan is insured by the FHA and requires the borrowers to pay for mortgage insurance, protecting the lender from loss in case the borrower defaults.

 With the mortgage insurance, you are responsible for two premiums.
 The first is an upfront premium payment.
 The second is the annual premium, which varies depending on the length of the loan and your down payment amount.

 FHA loans can have fixed rates or adjustable rates just like traditional loans.
-The interest rates are comparable and vary depending on how you qualify, including your credit score and the down payment you can afford to put down.
+The interest rates are comparable and vary depending on your credit score and the down payment you can afford to put down.

-The good that comes from an FHA loan is that many who would not qualify for a standard loan can become homeowners.
-Rather than come up with a large down payment, with an FHA loan, you may pay a much smaller percent of the total loan.
+The good thing about FHA loans is that many who would not qualify for a standard loan can become homeowners.
+Rather than come up with a large down payment, with an FHA loan you may pay a much smaller percent of the total loan.
 You must have a good to average credit score to qualify for an FHA loan.
 If you aren't sure whether you meet the eligibility requirements, meet with a financial counselor to discuss your options.